Thursday, 8 June 2023

 Many of the building still show bullet damage

-Time to head on this time we were heading back to the coast to Calvi which set in a lovely bay.
-Late afternoon many of our group walked through the old town and were treated to a tasting of local produce and wine in a delicatessen specialising in charcuterie (I stayed back at the hotel with a couple of drinks having walked enough for the day).
+It was time to head on.
+This time we were heading back to the coast to Calvi which is set in a lovely bay.
+Late in the afternoon many of our group walked through the old town and were treated to a tasting of local produce and wine in a delicatessen specialising in charcuterie (I stayed back at the hotel with a couple of drinks having walked enough for the day).
 Later that night Lindsay and I found a delightful spot on the harbour watching the sun set behind the mountains while we ate dinner.

 No comments: